You can use Our Tax Calculator UK

 The entire amount of tax you owe for the year after all possible deductions plus any income tax charges is your income tax liability for that year.

-The difference between your tax due and what you’ve already paid is your balancing payment for the year.
-You will be owed a refund if the amount you have already paid exceeds your tax burden.
+The difference between your tax due and your already paid is your balancing payment for the year.
+You will be refunded if the amount you have already paid exceeds your tax burden.

 Do make sure that you pay your tax on time.
+HMRC tax calculation is critical to avoid penalties.
 HM Revenue and Customs (HMRC) can take enforcement action to reclaim any tax you owe if you do not pay your tax bill on time and cannot negotiate an alternative payment arrangement.

 If you notify HMRC as soon as you realise, they may agree to let you pay in instalments or extend your payment period.